AdobeDocs/experience-manager-cloud-service.en/help/assets/dynamic-media/managing-viewer-presets.md

 >[!NOTE]
 >
->All out-of-the-box viewer presets in Dynamic Media come already activated (on), but you must publish them.
+>All out-of-the-box viewer presets in Dynamic Media come activated (on), but you must publish them.
 >See [Publishing Viewer Presets](#publishing-viewer-presets).
 >
 >Any new viewer presets that you create and add must be both activated *and *published.